FraunhoferIOSB/EDC-Extension-for-AAS/README.md

 Assets.
 Furthermore, this extension can also start AAS by reading an AAS model.
 A default contract can be chosen to be applied for all elements.
 For critical elements, additional contracts can be placed.
 External changes to the model of an AAS are automatically synchronized by the Extension.
+Additionally, a client providing API calls for aggregations of processes such as contract negotiation and data transfer is available.

 ### Use Cases

-Provide digital twin (AAS) data to business partners in Data Spaces like Catena-X or Manufacturing-X
+Provide digital twin (AAS) data to business partners in Data Spaces like Catena-X or Manufacturing-X.

 ## Technical Details